technomancy/leiningen/doc/TUTORIAL.md

 # Tutorial

-## What is Leiningen

-Leiningen is a tool for automating Clojure projects without setting your hair on fire.
+Leiningen is for automating Clojure projects without setting your hair on fire.

-It manages various project-related tasks, and can:
+It offers various project-related tasks and can:

  * create new projects
- * manage dependencies for your project
+ * fetch dependencies for your project
  * run tests
- * run a REPL (without you having to worry about adding dependencies to the classpath)
+ * run a fully-configured REPL
  * compile Java sources (if any)
- * run the project (if the project is an app)
+ * run the project (if the project isn't a library)
- * generate a maven-style "pom" file for the project
+ * generate a maven-style "pom" file for the project for interop
  * compile and package projects for deployment
- * publish libraries to maven artifact repositories such as [Clojars](http://clojars.org)
+ * publish libraries to repositories such as [Clojars](http://clojars.org)
  * run custom automation tasks written in Clojure (leiningen plug-ins)

-If you come from the Java world, Leiningen is "Maven meets Ant without the pain".
+If you come from the Java world, Leiningen could be thought of as "Maven meets Ant without the pain".
 For Ruby and Python folks, Leiningen combines RubyGems/Bundler/Rake and pip/Fabric in a single tool.

 ## What This Tutorial Covers

 This tutorial will briefly cover project structure, dependency management, running tests, the REPL, and topics related to deployment.

 For those of you new to the JVM who have never touched Ant or Maven in
 anger: don't panic.
 Leiningen is designed with you in mind.
 This